Julardzija/Train-project/README.md

 # Webscraping train accidents from Wikipedia

-The aim for this project was to webscrape all train accident articles from Wikipedia, and then create visualisation and a user interface with Dash and Plotly.
+The aim for this project was to webscrape all train accident articles from Wikipedia, and then create an interactive visualisation with Dash and Plotly.
 This project is divided into 4 parts in four notebooks.

 ## Objective for each notebook